Explore Brooks College House

 Members of Brooks College House, known as Brooksians, begin their residential life at F&M during first-year orientation with the fiery Phoenix Ceremony.
-Each new resident writes down something that they would like to remain a part of their past as they move on to college and enter into the Brooks House community.
-These declarations are placed into the ceremonial Phoenix Sculpture and immolated in a bonfire on Hartman Green.
-This "rebirth" through fire epitomizes the symbolism of the phoenix and is an integral part of orientation for new Brooks House residents.
-However, other statements about goals the students would like to achieve or a part of themselves that they would like to develop during their time at F&M are returned as students graduate, creating an opportunity for important self-reflection on their personal and academic growth.
+Each new resident writes down something that they would like to leave behind, a part of their past, as they move on to college and enter into the Brooks House community.
+These declarations are placed into the ceremonial Phoenix Sculpture in a colorful bonfire on Hartman Green.
+Like the legend of the Phoenix, our House emblem, this ceremony symbolizes rebirth and renewal.
+Students also write down something they would like to achieve, a part of themselves they would like to develop.
+These notes are collected and returned as students graduate, encouraging reflection on personal and academic growth.

 The Pulse of Brooks House